Turing Jobs: How to Become a Remote Developer?

 First Things First, Be Prepared to Show Your Work

-The other thing that can help you stand out is if you have a good CV.
+The other thing that can help you stand out is a great software developer cover letter and resume.
 But be careful!
 Attention to detail is critical.
-Make sure there are no errors in any documents you share to showcase your skill.
+Ensure there are no errors in any documents you share to showcase your skill.
 Nothing will shoot you in the foot the way an obvious mistake can.
-Believe me, I’ve seen so many people with errors in their CVs.
-To me, it’s a red flag if someone submits such an important document with mistakes.
+Believe me; I’ve seen so many people with errors in their CVs.
+To me, it’s a red flag if someone submits such an essential document with mistakes.
 It says you’re careless and don’t take the time to check your work.
 So, no errors on CVs!

 It’s the language your team is going to use, it’s the language you’ll be using to comment your code, and it’s probably the language of the people that will be using the product you want to help build.
-It’s easy to think people will overlook weak English skills, but if there are two candidates that have the same experience and have performed equally well on the automated tests, the one with better English skills will perform more strongly in a live technical screen.
+It’s easy to think people will overlook weak English skills.
+Still, if two candidates have the same experience and have performed equally well on the automated tests, the one with better English skills will perform more strongly in a live technical screening.

-How to Ace Your Automated Testing
+How to Ace Your Automated Testing?

 Ensure, for example, that if your area of expertise is Python, you have prepared yourself in terms of the coverage of the topics in Python.

-For a skilled individual, I estimate that our current automated testing will require about eight hours.
+For a skilled individual, I estimate that our current automated testing will take about eight hours.
 So, maybe a day.
 But of course, you may not want to put all that pressure on yourself to finish everything in one day.
 My recommendation is to allocate two hours per day and give yourself roughly a week to do just about all the MCQs in the qualifying exams.

 Technical Exams – Where You’ll Sink or Swim

-Just like with the automated MCQs, your performance during the technical interview will come down to how well you’ve prepared yourself.
+Just like with the automated MCQs, your performance during the technical Turing interview will come down to how well you’ve prepared yourself.
 During a technical screen, we want to understand your in-depth knowledge.
-We also try to validate your performance on the MCQs and to understand if you have good working knowledge of design patterns.
+We also try to validate your performance on the MCQs and understand if you have good working knowledge of design patterns.

-Where Developers Get Tripped Up in the Technical Screen
+Where Developers Get Tripped Up in the Technical Screen?

 During a technical screening, most people are not prepared to go into detail on algorithms and data structures.
 Again, it comes back to preparation.
 We often have people complain that they don’t need to know this stuff for the work they do but being competent with both algorithms and data structures is very important for high-level work.
 Another thing I see a lot of candidates struggle with is when we ask them to explain various concepts in English.
-I’ll emphasize again, that having strong English communication skills is vital to ensure placement with top-tier US opportunities.
+I’ll emphasize again, having strong English communication skills is vital to ensure placement with top-tier US opportunities.